rwright403/rocket-flutter-speed-analysis/README.md

 ## Aerodynamic Model ✈️ - See [5]
 Unsteady Aerodynamic Model created with local piston theory and steady CFD results from method in [5]

+First Try: First Order Local Piston Theory, from [5] looks like we will likely want a higher order model
+Assumptions:
+- Small peturbations
+- thin airfoil

 ## Interpolation ➰
+Need to interpolate the pressure field to the locations of the structural elements

 will likely use this - https://docs.pyvista.org/examples/01-filter/interpolate

 ## Other Assumptions and Notes 📝